phjudge/phjudge.github.io/src/site/index.md

 </div>
 {%- endmacro -%}

-As the lone coder on staff for the [Better Government Association](https://www.bettergov.org/), a small but mighty nonprofit [nearly a century old](https://www.bettergov.org/history), I wear a lot of different hats: web app developer, CMS engineer, digital production designer, graphic journalist, and technical decision-maker.
+As the lone coder on staff for the [Better Government Association](https://www.bettergov.org/), a small and mighty nonprofit [nearly a century old](https://www.bettergov.org/history), I wear a lot of different hats: designer/developer, CMS engineer, and graphic journalist.

 {{ portfolioSection('production') }}